Guide

 What a better setup looks like

 The customer gets a response, the basics are captured, and you get enough detail to decide the next step.
-Some jobs should move toward a booking.
+Some jobs should be booked.
 Others should come back for review.
 Either way, the caller shouldn't hit a dead end.

 BookedOnCall is built for that missed-call problem specifically.
-It answers when you can't, captures the job details, and either moves the work toward a supported booking or hands it back as a clean callback with context.
+It answers when you can't, captures the job details, and either moves approved work toward a booking or sends it back with clear details for follow-up.

 Want a better setup than missed calls and voicemail?